mga-odoo/odoobooks/docs/index.rst

 This book is dedicated for entrepreneur who wants to implement all-in-one business application out-of-the box for their business.

-**Odoo 12 Best Practices Book** is an online book written based on Odoo Enterprise Edition.
+**Odoo 12 Best Practices** is an online book written based on Community and Enterprise

+Edition.
 This book covers best implementation practice for most used applications such as Sales, Purchase, Inventory, Financial Accounting and Manufacturing.